Syed-AliRizvi/Mane_global_test/README.md

 ---

 ## View Section 2 (Vue static page)
+Open a terminal or command prompt.
+Open the directory where you have downloaded the 'Mane_global_test' repository.
+Run the code below to start a minimal HTTP server on port 8000 serving everything in your current directory.
 ```
 python -m http.server 8000
 ```
-- In your browser, go to:  `http://localhost:8000/q2_answer/index.html`
+Then in your browser, go to:  `http://localhost:8000/q2_solution_vue_app/index.html`

 ---

 ## Section 3 (Written answers)
-- Open `q3_answer/section2_answers.docx` in any word processor.
+- Open `q3_solution_de_questions/section2_answers.docx` in any word processor.

 ## Deactivate the virtual environment when done**
 ```